real-gain/real-gain-reference/README.md

 # REAL GAIN-specific Information

-We intend to keep the configuration efforts for enabling the use of your agents in *The Real Insight* as low as possible.
+We intend to keep the configuration efforts for enabling the use of your agents in **The Real Insight** as low as possible.
 Hence, the only activities required are

-* registering yourself as a customer in The Real Insight*
+* registering yourself as a customer in **The Real Insight** and
-* Registering the server URL of your REAL GAIN-compliant server once
+* registering the server URL of your REAL GAIN-compliant server once.

-After that, all relevant changes can be initiated by redeploying your server.
+After that, all relevant changes can be initiated by changing and redeploying your server.

 ## Billing Plans